Upcoming Reiki Training

 Just for today, I will be kind to every living thing.

-You can read all about my two months journey to Japan in my blog.
+You can read all about my two-month journey to Japan in my blog.

 For more information, contact Rachel